In Rhode Island, are you required to disclose all of your property when filing for Chapter 7 bankruptcy?

 - Gifts you may have received

-- Property you may have transferred out of your name in the last 4 years
+- Assets you disposed of in the last 4 years

 - Possible inheritance interests after someone has died